 B2B CMOs Chart New Paths To Growth Post-Covid

-Forrester’s 2021 Global Marketing Survey included a subtrack of more than 500 senior B2B marketing leaders in various industries across North America, Europe, and the APAC region.
-Fielded between December 2020 and March 2021, our survey reveals how B2B marketing leaders are adapting their marketing strategy to support their organizations’ growth objectives in a period that has challenged organizations like never before.
+Forrester’s Global Marketing Survey included a subtrack of more than 500 senior B2B marketing leaders in various industries across North America, Europe, and the APAC region.
+Our survey reveals how B2B marketing leaders are adapting their marketing strategy to support their organizations’ growth objectives in a period that has challenged organizations like never before.

-For B2B CMOs, 2021 is about charting new paths to customer-obsessed growth.
+For B2B CMOs, this year is about charting new paths to customer-obsessed growth.
 Events of the past year have accelerated a shift that was already in motion.
 Dramatic changes in buyers’ behavior, evolving business models, and fast-paced technological advances have transformed the role of the CMO.
-As B2B marketing leaders spearhead their organizations’ recovery and growth efforts, they should take the positive marketing practices learned in 2020 and insights from our survey and understand that:
+As B2B marketing leaders spearhead their organizations’ recovery and growth efforts, they should take the positive marketing practices learned and insights from our survey and understand that:

 - Customer experience will continue to take center stage.
 During the pandemic, organizations recognized that focus and commitment to customer relationships was integral to weathering the economic challenges of the past year.
 CEOs will continue to look to CMOs to provide data on complex customer needs, insights, and opportunities.
 B2B CMOs will also need to effectively connect and empathize with the emotional decision-makers B2B buyers have become.